waseigo/webhook-gitlab-nextjs-runner/README.md

 I'm using this program to automatically rebuild and restart a NextJS app whenever a commit is pushed to the app's git repo on Gitlab.

+There is actually nothing specific to either Gitlab (besides the `X-Gitlab-Token` header in the `authenticate()` function) or NextJS, and the program can be modified to work with any header, and to kill any process (not only `npm start`) based on the port the process occupies.

 ## Build

 `make build`

 ## Setup

-First, on the machine where your NextJS app will run, do a `git clone` of your repo.
+First do a `git clone` of your repo on the machine where your NextJS app will run.

 Edit `run_webhook.sh` and provide the following environment variables:
 * `GIT_REPO_PATH`: the on-disk location of your cloned repo,